mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 `booters` but the same context can be passed into `boot` so selective `phases` can be run in different calls of `boot`.

-The boostrapper can be configured to run only certain booters or phases of booters by passing in `BootExecOptions`. **This is experimental and subject to change.
+The Bootstrapper can be configured to run specific booters or boot phases by passing in `BootExecOptions`. **This is experimental and subject to change.
 Hence, this functionality is not exposed when calling `boot()` via `BootMixin`**.

-To use `BootExecOptions` you must directly call `bootstrapper.boot()` instead of `app.boot()`.
+To use `BootExecOptions`, you must directly call `bootstrapper.boot()` instead of `app.boot()`.
 You can pass in the `BootExecOptions` object with the following properties:

 | Property         | Type                    | Description                                      |